 Visiting inside the Hospice building

-- PPE – gloves, mask and aprons – will need to be worn at all times (unless you are exempt from wearing a mask.
+- PPE – gloves, mask and aprons must be worn at all times (unless you are exempt from wearing a mask.
 You will be asked to show evidence).

-- Unfortunately we are unable to provide food or drinks to indoor visitors.
+- Unfortunately we are unable to provide food or drinks to visitors.